 The Public Policy Center will serve as the program evaluator for a three-year project aiming to end chronic homelessness in Lincoln, NE.
 Through a collaboration of Region V Behavioral Health Systems, CenterPointe, and the Mental Health Association, the project will provide housing, behavioral health treatment, and peer and employment supports to persons experiencing chronic homelessness […]

 Hoffman, S., & DeKraai, M. (2016).
-Evaluation of the Nebraska State Immunization Information System (NESIIS).
-Lincoln, Nebraska: University of Nebraska, Public Policy Center.
+Evaluation of the Nebraska state immunization information system (NESIIS).
+Lincoln, NE: University of Nebraska, Public Policy Center.
+Unpublished report.